xvshiting/xvshiting.github.io/index.md

 <span style="color:grey"><i> --- I think NLP  as well as Deep Learning could not only can help machines better understand human beings , but also help human beings to know themselves better.</i></span>

-<span style="color:grey">If you have any opportunities suit me, please contact me !!!</span>
+<span style="color:grey">If you have any opportunity suits me, please contact me !!!</span>